-She is joint editor of the British Tax Review and is on the editorial boards of the Modern Law Review, the eJournal of Tax Research and Fiscal Studies.
+She is joint editor of the British Tax Review and is on the editorial boards of the Modern Law Review, the eJournal of Tax Research, The Canadian Tax Journal, The Australian Tax Review and The Tax Journal.
 She is a member of the Council of the Institute for Fiscal Sudies and of the Tax Law Review Committee, and a member of the Tax Research Network steering group.